 When the trial court sits without a jury [regarding a DVPO], the standard of review on appeal is whether there was competent evidence to support the trial court’s findings of fact and whether its conclusions of law were proper in light of such facts.
 Where there is competent evidence to support the trial court’s findings of fact, those findings are binding on appeal.

 I ask sincerely to those referencing the Court of Appeals Decision to also read the Trial Transcript and my domestic violence protection order requests from the Case Documents pages of this website.
-A full timeline of events and further supporting evidence will be available on the site soon, but is available on request – just fill out the form below.
+A full timeline of events and further supporting evidence will be available on the site soon, but is available on request – just fill out the Contact Form.

 I hope my case is not referenced unjustly to protect another abusive individual, but rather used for some change in law or procedure that would make what happened to me – being unjustly called a liar and being denied safety without considering all facts – inadmissible in any court.